Znegl/inky-phat-weather-display/README.md

 # Inky Phat Weather Display

-Reads temperature data from a Philips Hue motion sensor and displays the value on the Inky Phat.
+Reads temperature data from a any Home Assistant sensor or the temperature from a Philips Hue motion sensor and displays the value on the Inky Phat.
 The display is updated every 5 minutes.

 ## How it works